since1968/stat-blocks/homebrewery/src/gladiator.markdown

 #### Pit Fighter
 When you choose this archetype at 3rd level, your practice of martial arts gives you mastery of combat styles that use unarmed strikes, shields, and gladiator weapons.

 **Unarmed Strikes.** Your unarmed strikes use a d4 for damage.
-At 10th level, this die turns into d6.
-At 18th level, it turns into d8.
+This die changes as you gain fighter levels.
+At 10th level, your unarmed strike die turns into a d6.
+At 18th level, it turns into a d8.
 You are not required to have a free hand to make an unarmed strike.

 **Grappling.** Whenever an enemy tries to grapple you and fails, you may use your reaction to try to grapple the attacking creature back.
 Make new rolls for this attempt.
 If you are holding a shield, you may grapple with your shield hand.
-When you have grappled an opponent you attack that opponent with advantage.
+You have advantage on attack rolls against a creature you are grappling.

 **Gladiator weapons.** When you use a gladiator weapon that is not light, its damage die changes from a d6 to a d8, and from a d8 to a d10 when wielded with two hands.
 Gladiator weapons are the gladius (short sword) and the spear.

 **Fighting Style.** You learn the Murmillo fighting style.

 **Saving Throws.** Some of your attacks require your target to make a saving throw to resist the attack's effects.
-The saving throw DC = 8 + your proficiency bonus + your Strength modifier.
+The saving throw DC is calculated as follows:

+** Attack Save DC** = 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

 ##### Murmillo Fighting Style
 You gain a +1 bonus to AC when you are wearing light armor.